All Episodes

 Reach out to Tax Network USA.

-They've heard it all, and they know the guys to work with.
+They've heard it all and they know the guys to work with.

-800 9581,000 and tell them Steve Bannon is sensitive, get a free consultation.
+800-958-1,000 and tell them Steve Bannon essentially will get a free consultation.

 Do that today.

-One of these things is about energy and about the data centers.
+Dave Walsh, one of these things is about energy and about the data centers.

-Why is this why is that system not working?
+Why is that system not working?

 dave walsh

-The next 10 years, the three regulated utilities, Duke, FBL, and Tico, Tapo Electric, have a plan to build 49 billion dollars worth of solar farms and utility scale battery storage.
+The next 10 years, the three regulated utilities, Duke, FBL, and TECO, Tampa Electric, have a plan to build $49 billion worth of solar farms and utility-scale battery storage, which, if it were combined cycle, would cost less than half of that to build natural gas-fired power that runs all the time.

-But no, they're opting for the far more expensive capital cost, two and a half times more costly capital cost, solar and battery storage To make more money through their rates.
+But no, they're opting for the far more expensive capital cost, two and a half times more costly capital cost, solar and battery storage to make more money through their rates.

 They get a 10.5% to 11% rate recovery on capital investments.

-And the more they invest, of course, the more they make, and they're opting for between the two choices, solar and gas.
+And they're opting for between the two choices, solar and gas.

-The fact that Southeast Utilities have bought a record number of gas turbines in the last 10 months from the major three OEMs, but they're not deploying that for ratepayers.
+The fact that Southeast utilities have bought a record number of gas turbines in the last 10 months from the major three OEMs, but they're not deploying that for ratepayers.

 steve bannon